Pak court acquits media tycoon in land-related graft case; declares ex-PM Sharif 'proclaimed offender' | Law-Order

 - Pakistan

-A Pakistani court on Monday acquitted media tycoon Mir Shakil-ur-Rahman in a 34-year-old case related to a land he allegedly acquired illegally in collusion with former prime minister Nawaz Sharif who has been declared a ''proclaimed offender'' in this case.
+A Pakistani court on Monday acquitted media tycoon Mir Shakil-ur-Rahman in a 34-year-old case related to a land he allegedly acquired illegally in collusion with ousted former prime minister Nawaz Sharif who has been declared a ''proclaimed offender'' in the case.

 Rehman, the owner of Pakistan's largest media group Jang, which includes some of the country's biggest newspapers and the Geo television network, was arrested by the National Accountability Bureau (NAB) in March 2020 in the case and was subsequently released on bail by the apex court in November the same year.